-To restart the CommlnS program, follow the instructions for normal start-up in Appendix I.5.1, but invoke the CommlnS program with the " -r" option:
+To restart the ComminS program, follow the instructions for normal start-ap in Appendix I.5.1, but invoke the ComminS program with the "-r" option:

+'''

 cis -r <Enter>

 or, if you are using Port 2:

 cis -2 -r <Enter>

+'''

-The "-r" option instructs the Commins program to re-build the Commins directory file, CIS - DIR.TXT, by reading all the article files on the disk and comparing them with the filter in the filter file.
+The "-r" option instructs the Commlns program to re-build the CommlnS directory file, CIS - DIR.TXT, by reading all the article files on the disk and comparing them with the filter in the filter file.
 During the rebuilding process, the system displays the names of the files as it reads them; when this is finished, the system starts up as usual.
+Because of the large amount of disk reading and indexing that is required, the rebuilding process takes a large amount of time to execute.

 As always, the system should begin to receive data immediately.
-You should verify this by pressing the F7 key and checking to see that the number of "intact packets" is increasing.
-If the number of "intact packets" is not changing, refer to trouble-shooting guide in Appendix II.
+You should verify this by pressing the F8 key and checking to see that the number of "intact packets" is increasing.
+If the number of "intact packets" is not changing, refer to trouble-shooting guide in Appendix III.